-The complainant and respondent may submit any additional comments, witnesses, evidence or follow-up questions to the investigators within five (5) business days of the opportunity to review the report.
-Upon receipt of any additional information by the complainant or respondent, or after the five (5) business day period has lapsed without comment, the investigators will conduct any additional follow-up that they deem appropriate.
+The complainant and respondent may request that they be re-interviewed.
+The complainant and respondent may, in writing, submit any additional comments, witnesses, evidence, or suggested follow-up questions to the investigators within five (5) business days of the opportunity to review the report.
+Upon receipt of any additional information from the complainant or respondent, or after the five (5) business day period has lapsed without comment, the investigators will conduct any additional follow-up that they deem appropriate.

 3. Determination of Responsibility

-If the investigators determine by a preponderance of the evidence that there is insufficient information to find the respondent responsible for violating this or other policies, the case will be dismissed.
-The complainant may appeal this outcome following the procedures set forth in Section E (Appeals).
+If the investigators determine by a preponderance of the evidence that there is insufficient information to find the respondent responsible for violating this or other policies, the complainant may appeal this outcome following the procedures set forth in Section E (Appeals).

 If the investigators determine, by a preponderance of the evidence, that there is sufficient information to find the respondent responsible for violating this or other policies, the matter will be referred to an Adjudicator to determine the appropriate sanction.
 The Title IX Coordinator will notify the Registrar to place a hold on the respondent’s transcript until the sanction has been issued by the Adjudicator.

-If the investigators determine, by a preponderance of the evidence, that there is sufficient information to find the respondent responsible for Non-Consensual Sexual Intercourse, the respondent will be immediately placed on interim suspension, the restrictions of which will be determined by the Title IX Coordinator on a case-by-case basis.
-Interim suspension for other findings will be determined on a case-by-case basis.
+If the investigators determine, by a preponderance of the evidence, that there is sufficient information to find the respondent responsible for Non-Consensual Sexual Intercourse, the respondent will be immediately placed on restricted access, the restrictions of which will be determined by the Title IX Coordinator on a case-by-case basis.
+Restricted access for other findings will be determined on a case-by-case basis.

 The Adjudicator is determined by the status of the respondent:

 The Adjudicator must be a neutral and impartial decision-maker.
 The parties will be informed, in writing, of the specific Adjudicator assigned to determine sanction.
-Within 1 business day of receiving the notice of referral to adjudication, the complainant and the respondent may submit a written request to the Title IX Coordinator to replace the named Adjudicator, if there are reasonable articulable grounds to establish bias, conflict of interest or an inability to be fair and impartial.
-A designated Adjudicator will only be replaced if the Title IX Coordinator concludes that their bias precludes impartiality.
-Additionally, Adjudicators who have reason to believe they cannot make an objective determination must recuse themselves.
+Within 1 calendar day of receiving the notice of the designated Adjudicator, the complainant and the respondent may submit a written request to the Title IX Coordinator to replace the named Adjudicator, if there are reasonable articulable grounds to establish bias, conflict of interest or an inability to be fair and impartial.
+The designated Adjudicator will only be replaced if the Title IX Coordinator determines that their bias precludes impartiality or constitutes conflict.
+Additionally, an Adjudicator who has reason to believe they cannot make an objective determination must recuse themselves.